israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 - The JavaScript `Date` object provides uniform behavior across platforms.
 The time value can be passed between systems to create a date that represents the same moment in time.

 - The JavaScript `Date` object supports a number of UTC (universal) methods, as well as local time methods.
+UTC, also known as Greenwich Mean Time (GMT), refers to the time as set by the World Time Standard.

 #### The Date Constructor

 There are four ways of invoking the constructor of `Date`